vitest-dev/vitest/docs/config/index.md

 ::: warning
 This is an advanced API for library authors.
 If you just need to run tests in a browser, use the [browser](/config/#browser) option.
 :::

+#### browser.slowHijackESM

+- **Type:** `boolean`
+- **Default:** `true`
+- **Version:** Since Vitest 0.31.0

+When running tests in Node.js Vitest can use its own module resolution to easily mock modules with `vi.mock` syntax.
+However it's not so easy to replicate ES module resolution in browser, so we need to transform your source files before browser can consume it.

+This option has no effect on tests running inside Node.js.

+This options is enabled by default when running in the browser.
+If you don't rely on spying on ES modules with `vi.spyOn` and don't use `vi.mock`, you can disable this to get a slight boost to performance.

 ### clearMocks